top of page

 Safety is when your body feels:

-• steady enough to try one small step
+• supported enough to try one small step

-You know what you want to do differently, but you can’t live it.
+You may know what you want to do differently —

-Safety doesn’t erase struggle — but it gives you the ground to stand on while you move through it.
+Safety doesn’t erase struggle.
+It gives you ground to stand on while you move through it.

 🗒️ A Gentle Reframe

-So if change has felt impossible, maybe it isn’t about trying harder.
+If change has felt out of reach, it may not be about trying harder.

-🧭 That was Part 2 of the Foundational Series.
+🧭 That was Part 2 of the Foundations Series.

 🔗 Seeing the Bigger Picture — how safety is the layer beneath it all.

-🔗 Or browse our Toolkit (coming soon) — resources designed to meet you, right where you are.
+🔗 Or browse our Toolkit (coming soon) — practical resources to meet you where you are.

 This series shares research-aware perspectives and is rooted in the science of safety.